Sharon Vogel, SUNY Orange Education Alumnae

 For those pursuing a career teaching in a public school, and planning to transfer to SUNY New Paltz, or another SUNY school, click on JRTEP options for Birth through Sixth Grade or Seventh through Twelfth Grade.

-For those choosing a career in public school teaching and transferring to a four year OTHER than SUNY New Paltz, click on the general Liberal Arts and Sciences degree in which you can specify your academic interest as Foundations of Education.
+For those choosing a career in public school teaching and transferring to a four year OTHER than SUNY New Paltz, click on the general Liberal Arts and Sciences degree in which you can specify your academic interest as Education Emphasis.
 For the three free electives in that course sequence you can choose some of the education courses listed.

 For those interested in a teaching assistant position in a public or non-public setting click on Teaching Assistant Certificate.